 Among the things that baffle scientists about black holes is when they were formed in the first place.
 Research from astronomers examining radio-frequency pictures that provide data about early galaxies suggests the black holes may have gotten an early start.
 "The significant implication is that the black holes formed first and then somehow they formed a stellar galaxy around them," said Chris Carilli, of the National Radio Astronomy Observatory in Socorro, New Mexico, one of the report's researchers.

-We don't really know what this stuff is, but scientists estimate that dark matter may make up about 25 percent of the total universe—a substance that works something like a spider's web, holding the planets, stars, and galaxies together.
+We don't really know what this stuff is, but scientists estimate that dark matter may make up about 25 percent of the total universe.
+It's a substance that works something like a spider's web, holding the planets, stars, and entire galaxies together.
 There's plenty of evidence that it exists, but it's a mystery what exactly it is.
 Maybe it's a compound of an undiscovered particle?
 Maybe it's a previously unknown property of gravity?
 No one's sure.

-One of the biggest questions about dark matter remains around its temperature—whether it's hot or not.
+One of the biggest questions about dark matter is about its temperature—whether it's hot or not.
 Theories range from it being hot, warm, or cold, with one of the most widely accepted theories—the Lambda Cold Dark Matter model—maintaining that it is, like its nomenclature suggests, cold and dark.
 But the jury is still very much out.

 Purportedly, 80 percent of star systems are binary systems.
 They have two suns.
-Ours is not—at least not any more.
+Ours is not—at least not anymore.
 Astronomers have suggested that, once upon a time, we may have had a second sun, which has been dubbed Nemesis.
 More recent research, looking at a cluster of young stars in the Milky Way, finds some support for this; apparently, almost all sun-like stars are born in pairs.
 But unless and until we spot a star whose composition is identical to our own, Nemesis will forever remain a mystery.
-And for tips on staying safe from the sole sun we still have, check out the 20 Ways the Sun Harms Your Health.

 Of all the planets in our solar system, Mercury may be the most mysterious.
 It's so close to the Sun that terrestrial telescopes can have trouble looking at it, and what we've been able to gather about it has left scientists scratching their heads.

-A huge metallic core represents about half the planet's volume (Earth's is just 10%, by comparison).
-Some theorize it used to be a planet similar in characteristics to Earth and Venus, but had collision strip it of its crust or that the Sun boiled its crust.
+A huge metallic core represents about half the planet's volume (Earth's is just 10 percent, by comparison).
+Some theorize it used to be a planet similar in characteristics to Earth and Venus but either had its crust stripped off by a collision or boiled by the sun.
 Either way, when it comes to this planet, there are a lot of questions without answers.

 The most powerful broadcast ever sent into space was beamed into the sky in 1974—aimed at the globular star cluster M13.
 The message (which consists of a graphic showing a human, our solar system, and strain of DNA, among other things) is not expected to reach its destination for about 25,000 years.
-But who knows: someone else might've picked it up in the meantime.
+But who knows: someone else might pick it up in the meantime.

-It turns out that in space, you can hear something scream, or at least "roar."
+In space, you can actually hear something scream, or at least "roar."
 Researchers have detected a cacophony of radio signals that can make it hard to make out other signals being sent through space (though it would be impossible to hear with the human ear).
-Dale Fixsen, a University of Maryland research scientist, told Mental Floss that there are several theories for what causes this, from the possibility that the roar is coming "from the earliest stars" to "radio galaxies," but these are, after all, just theories.
+Dale Fixsen, a University of Maryland research scientist, told Mental Floss that there are several theories for what causes this, from the possibility that the roar is coming "from the earliest stars" to "radio galaxies," but these are still just theories.

 "Stars are spherical balls of gas, and so you might think that when they end their lives and explode, that explosion would look like a uniform ball expanding out with great power," said Fiona Harrison, the principal investigator of NuSTAR at Caltech, upon announcing the findings in 2014.
 "Our new results show how the explosion's heart, or engine, is distorted, possibly because the inner regions literally slosh around before detonating."

-Any fan of Doctor Strange can appreciate that, as small as we may feel in this universe, it may be only one of potentially trillions of other universes.
-But while there are a number of legitimate reasons—like Chaos Theory, or the Butterfly Effect, or so-called "Daughter Universes"—to line up behind this ideation, there is, at the moment, no way to conclusively prove it one way or another.
+Any fan of Doctor Strange or the Spider-Verse movies can appreciate that, as small as we may feel in this universe, it may be only one of potentially trillions of other universes.
+But while there are a number of legitimate reasons—like Chaos Theory, the Butterfly Effect, or so-called "Daughter Universes"—to line up behind this idea, there is, at the moment, no way to conclusively prove it one way or another.

 A version of the multiverse theory, this idea grows from quantum mechanics, which describes the world in terms of probabilities and suggests that all possible outcomes do occur, each a "daughter universe" sprouting from the original—but we only live in the universe where one of those outcomes occurred.
 "And in each universe, there's a copy of you witnessing one or the other outcome, thinking—incorrectly—that your reality is the only reality," writes Columbia University physicist Brian Greene.
 But who really knows?
 No one.